What is the Mastercard Dispute Resolution Initiative?

 Disputes for reason code 4831 must include a receipt provided by the cardholder.
-The objective of this phase is to reduce invalid chargebacks by obtaining this information at the start of the Mastercard chargeback process.
+The objective of this phase was to reduce invalid chargebacks by obtaining this information at the start of the chargeback process.

-Phase 2 - effective April 19, 2019: refunds must no longer be initiated after a Mastercard chargeback has been filed or reversed.
+Refunds must no longer be initiated after a Mastercard chargeback has been filed or reversed.
 If a refund is initiated after a Mastercard chargeback has been reversed and the issuer files a second Mastercard chargeback, a double refund will result.
 Issuers are required to check for a refund before initiating a chargeback.